 The fair value of the Royalty has been estimated at inception using a discounted cash flow model.
 The key inputs in the valuation include the discount rate and cash flows estimates of future operating and gross revenues.
 As there are significant unobservable inputs used in the valuation, the Royalty is included in Level 3.
+A 10% increase or decrease in revenues would directly correspond to a similar percentage change in royalty payments.

-NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED MARCH 31, 2023 (UNAUDITED)
+NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2023 (UNAUDITED)